-While not a programmatic work, “Gloria in Mundo Pax” (translated from the Latin to "Hymn to World Peace") explores the struggle between harmony and dissonance, positive and negative, and good and evil.
+While not a programmatic work, “Gloria in Mundo Pax” (translated from the Latin to "Hymn to World Peace") explores the struggle between harmony and dissonance, positive and negative, and good versus evil.
 Sometimes human strife dominates, leaving little room for harmony and peace - and at other times the soothing, powerful balm of love and understanding prevail over the din of troubled times.
 As in life, the musical discord of this work is potent and persistent.
 Ultimately, however, the piece progresses to a place of triumphant, joyous harmony.
 The composer describes this work as "an allegory for our times in which we must strive to create and maintain a better world for all."

 "Gloria in Mundo Pax" is a GRADE 5 concert band composition which highlights angular melodies, colorful sonorities, time signature changes, tertian, quartal and serial composition in an exciting blend which is both intellectually satisfying and aesthetically pleasing.
 The work has a duration of approximately 9:40.